cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 If the API button is clicked, the consumer key and consumer secret entered will be saved to disk.
 These events are dispatched when a user clicks the API submission buttons (either providing a key or going ahead with sample data).
 In both cases, the next step to take is to dispath an event so that Electron can proceed with loading the graph window.
+Because this script deals with the page (rather than Electron, like with `main.js`), we'll name it `javascripts/loading.js`.

 ```javascript
 var fs = require('fs');